refactorsaurusrex/journal-cli/README.md

 # What is this?

-`journal-cli` is a tool for people who want to journal with markdown, love command line tools, and are highly averse to storing intimate information in the cloud unless it's encrypted.
+`journal-cli` is a *cross-platform* tool for people who want to journal with markdown, love command line tools, and are highly averse to storing intimate information in the cloud unless it's encrypted.

 # Background